 How a certain type of accident or injury affects you will not be the same as how it impacts another person.
 For example, you may have suffered whiplash in a fender bender.
 Another person may be able to return to their normal life after a few weeks of rest and over-the-counter painkillers.
 You may require prescription painkillers and physical rehabilitation to gain full movement and strength in your neck.
 In this same scenario, your occupation is likely to play a role in your compensation.
 For example, if your job requires physical labor that you are no longer able to perform, then the verdict or settlement will likely reflect that.

 You cannot look at similar accidents and injuries online and assume you will obtain a similar amount of compensation.
 There are too many factors, many of which are not published online, that may increase or decrease your potential financial recovery.

 Call us now at (312) 236-2900 to get our estimate on how much your case is worth.

-Our team takes on personal injury and wrongful death claims arising from all types of motor vehicle accidents.
+Our team takes on injury claims arising from all types of motor vehicle accidents.
 Some of the most common we come across are:

 The higher the combined speed of the cars, the more severe the injuries you may suffer.